You are $75 away from free shipping

 Think you shouldn’t exfoliate before applying self-tanner?
 Think again!
 Exfoliating is one of the steps you should take to prep your skin before using self-tanner.
-Exfoliation involves sloughing off dead skin cells from the surface of skin, which can help you get a more even application if you do so before applying color.
+Exfoliation involves sloughing off dead skin cells from the surface of skin, which can help you get a more even application when the time comes to apply color.
 When you’re exfoliating as part of your self-tanner prep, focus on areas like your knees and elbows since they tend to be drier and may absorb color quicker.
 That’s why you may have noticed those spots getting darker than the rest of your body when you use self-tanner without exfoliating first!

 You’ll also want to wash your hands thoroughly after you’re done to help avoid them ending up darker than the rest of your body.
 Alternatively, picking up a self-tanning mitt can help to keep your palms from getting stained.
 Post-tanning, you’ll also want to wait until your self-tanner has completely dried before putting on clothes—and when you do get dressed, opt for wearing dark, loose clothing.
 As for when you can repeat this process, typically you can use self-tanner every day or every other day until you reach your desired level of color and then once or twice a week to help maintain the results.